 April 22, 2015, Richland, Washington at the REACH museum.
 At this event, 17 STEM professionals from the Pacific Northwest National Laboratory and industry professionals served as mentors for 100 middle school students from the Tri-Cities area.
 Dot Harris, Director of the Office of Economic Impact and Diversity, delivered keynote remarks.
 Watch our highlight video.

 On December 17, 2014, the second STEM Mentoring Café was held at the Smithsonian Natural History Museum's Q?rius center in Washington, D.C.
 70 middle school students, 18 teachers, and nearly 45 federal STEM professionals from 13 federal agencies particpated.
 Deputy Secretary Elizabeth Sherwood-Randall delivered keynote remarks.
 Read our blog post from the event.

 The first STEM Mentoring Café was held on May 19, 2014, at the Department of Education and co-hosted by the Department of Energy.
 Thirty female federal employees from seven agencies mentored eighteen teachers and nearly forty students in Washington, D.C.
 Read our blog post from the event.

 HOW CAN I LEARN MORE ABOUT THE STEM MENTORING CAFE?

-The Department of Energy and the Association of Science-Technology Centers have selected the locations for the 2015-2016 STEM Mentoring Cafe series.
+The Department of Energy is working with its National Laboratories and the Association of Science-Technology Centers in selecting the locations for the 2017 STEM Mentoring Cafe series.
 Additional requests to host an event or learn more may be sent to STEMED@energy.gov.